 3: Convert Your Inbound Visitors into Leads

 Now that you’ve got lots of content on your website, and a steady stream of interested potential customers, you need to start converting them into leads.
-Build a landing page where potential customers can share their contact details with you.
+Build a landing page where your potential customers can share their contact details with you.
 You can also use the landing page to find out what your visitors are interested in.
 Use a call to action to tell your visitors what you want them to do next and lead them to the landing page.
 As you build up your database of contacts you can start to nurture the relationships through marketing emails and social media.

 4: Convert Qualified Leads into Customers

 Your landing pages should target people at all stages of the buyer’s journey.
 With inbound marketing you can focus your sales efforts on those people towards the end of their buyer’s journey, who are ready to make a purchase.
-Use marketing automation to streamline communication with people who are at earlier stages of their journey.
+Use marketing automation to streamline your communication with people who are at earlier stages of their journey.
 By targeting your viewers in this way you can reduce the effective cost of your sales and marketing efforts, and improve their effectiveness.

 5: Analyse and Tune Your Inbound Marketing Engine